aduroy/movie_recommendation_api/README.md

     - monitor VM performance
     - secure the API with [JWT](https://pythonhosted.org/Flask-JWT/)
 - Use a database instead of CSV files
-- Build an Web interface
+- Build a Web interface